Please wait, loading...

 Do you know the difference between building classification and zoning?
 If you’re in the real estate business and don’t know the answer to that question, you may not want to admit it out loud, but you can read this article to set yourself straight.
 If you already know the difference and you do business in Nassau County, you may be surprised to learn that digging up a zoning code can be as easy as pulling up one of GeoData’s property reports.

-Zoning is a method of land use planning designed for regulating the type of development activity and structures that can be built in a given area.
+Zoning data is a method of land use planning designed for regulating the type of development activity and structures that can be built in a given area.
 Designations are often controlled by local governments at the counties level or smaller, but state and federal regulations can and often do play a part.
 Common zoning types can be residential, commercial, or manufacturing, with the potential to drill these categories into very fine minutiae.
 For example, some commercial zones may limit building sizes based on square footage and height, whereas a residential zone may allow for the building of one and two family homes only.

 Building classifications, on the other hand, tell us the nature of a specific building.
 Examples of building classifications are one family home, condominium unit, game farm, vacant land, marina, library, etc.